fabulous 55-year reunion weekend began, as usual, when a group

 reunion was nostalgic by many measures.
 The sands

-in the hour glass cannot be reversed as we together as the
+in the hour glass cannot be reversed as the

-class of 1960 now enters the Autumn of our lives.
+class of 1960 now together enters the Autumn of our lives.
 The

 Circle of Life is unrelenting.
 Therefore ,the intimate

-conversations of those fortunate enough to be together to
+conversations of those fortunate enough to be together during our 55th

-celebrate our health and happy memories during our 55th
+reunion to celebrate our health and happy memories may feel

 important of all our reunions.
 This reunion seemed full of